 Flannery looks far forwards as well as back, to see how pre-prehistory might inform tomorrow – advocating updating taxonomy and laws on endangered species, restoring biomass, and sensitive rewilding.
 Wolves are already loping unassisted into Denmark, Flanders and Paris, and golden jackals have got to the Netherlands, as attitudes alter, and millions of hectares of farmland fall into disuse.
 Horace observed, ‘You may drive nature out with a pitchfork, yet she will hurry back’.
 Holland’s Oostvaardersplassen, England’s Knepp and a growing number of other places tantalise with tomorrow’s safaris, adventures to be had in a newly envisioned Europe, as new and returning species reconstitute a continent, and lay down the fossils of the future.

-This review first appeared in The Spectator, and is reproduced with acknowledgements
+This review first appeared in the Irish Times of 18th October 2018, and is reproduced with permission